-2.2 The customer can submit the offer using the online order form integrated in the seller's online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods in the shopping cart by clicking the button that concludes the ordering process.
-The customer can also submit the offer to the seller by telephone or email.
+2.2 The customer can submit the offer via the online order form integrated in the seller's online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.
+Furthermore, the customer can also submit the offer to the seller by telephone or e-mail.

 2.3 The seller can accept the customer's offer within five days,

 - By sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the customer is decisive, or